CollabAR-Source/Distortion/README.md

 # Real-world Distortion Image Set

-To quantify the extent of image distortion in real-world mobile augmented scenarios, we use commodity AR devices, i.e., the Nokia 7.1 smartphone and the MagicLeap One head-mounted ARset, to record videos in different real-world environments.
+To quantify the extent of image distortion in real-world mobile augmented scenarios, we use commodity AR devices, i.e., the Nokia 7.1 smartphone and the MagicLeap One head-mounted AR set, to record videos in different real-world environments.
 The collected videos comprise the **MobileDistortion** dataset and can be downloaded via: ***[Link will be made available after acceptance]***

 The tree structure of the video set is:
 ```